 As we packed up our bags, a feeling of excitement and sadness swept over me.
 We were leaving a place that became our second-home.
 We were leaving our newfound friends, who became family during a critical time in our lives.
 The smiles and cheers as we left the hospital were heartfelt and genuine.
 You truly care about every single baby who comes through the NICU.

 It’s not one single person who made a difference in our time there, it’s a family of nurses who changed our lives forever.
 To the nurses who cared for our children, thank you from the bottom of my heart.
 Thank you for being a parent to our children when we couldn’t spend every hour of the day by their bed.
 Thank you for being that shoulder to lean on when we needed to vent, or laugh, or cry.
 You may just be doing your job, but you are touching lives with every family you meet.
 It takes a special person to become a NICU nurse.
 Thank you for being my children’s miracle worker.”

 This story was written by Stacey Skrysak, an award winning television journalist based in Illinois.
-It originally appeared on her blog.
-A version of this post originally appeared at Her View From Home.
 You can follow her on Facebook, Instagram and Twitter.
-Submit your own story here, and subscribe to our best stories in our free newsletter here.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more about Stacey’s triplets:

 ‘How are the kids?’
 I gave her a puzzled look, wondering if I heard her correctly.
 My heart began to race and my breathing became faster.
 Tears erupted as my mind instantly flashed back to 3 years ago.’